Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 Data functions are defined in data function definition YAML files.
 The YAML file contains a description of the UI components and input fields to the data function.

-Glysde provide a pre-built CPython instance containing `RDKit <https://rdkit.org>`_ and `Biopython <https://biopython.org/>`_ modules.
+Glysade provides a pre-built CPython instance containing `RDKit <https://rdkit.org>`_ and `Biopython <https://biopython.org/>`_ modules.
 Additionally, an `API library <https://github.com/Glysade/DataFxnPylib>`_ is available.
 This library contains methods to read data function requests, construct data function responses, convert columns to and from sequences or molecule, together